isomerpages/govtech-corp/media/technews/_posts/2019-04-22-post-Are you leaking information on the web? Use these tools to find out.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Are you leaking information on the web?
 Use these tools to find out" src="/images/technews/are-you-leading-information-on-the-web-part1.png">
 </div>
-<h3>Information that is publicly available on the internet can be used for good or malicious intent.
-Here’s how you can scan the web with open-source intelligence (OSINT) tools to protect yourself or your organisation.</h3>
+<p>Information that is publicly available on the internet can be used for
+good or malicious intent.
+Here’s how you can scan the web with open-source intelligence (OSINT) tools to protect yourself or your organisation.</p>
 <p>It’s a recurrent trope in spy movies—a skilled secret agent infiltrates
 an organisation and gathers compromising data on its people and processes;
 information that can be used as leverage.
 Far from being limited to works